foresthayes/foresthayes.github.io/_pages/research.md

   <figcaption>Species translocated to <em>ex situ</em> refugia offer reservoirs for conservation.</figcaption>
 </figure>

 <h2> Conserving biodiversity in a changing world </h2>

-Rapidly warming climates challenge the persistence of many species as climatic shifts outpace species' capacity to adapt or relocate.
-Assisted migration offers one way humans can help species adapt, but concerns of introducing invasive species limit the practical utility of this approach.
-I investigate the value of translocated species and climate refugia and their role in the conservation of biodiversity.
+Rapidly warming climates challenge the persistence of many species as shifts in climate outpace their ability to adapt or relocate.
+Assisted migration offers a potential solution, but concerns about impacts of invasive species have limited use of this approach.
+My research examines the value of translocated species located within climate refugia and highlights opportunities for applied conservation through bolstering native populations and providing a buffer against rapidly changing climates.

 <br clear="left"/>

 --------------------------------------------------------------------------------

 <figure style="width: 280px" class="align-left">
   <img style='border:0px solid #FFFFFF' src="/images/research/oram-shed.png" align="left"/>
   <figcaption>Cold-adapted species such as mountain goats may be especially vulnerable to climate change.</figcaption>
 </figure>

 <h2>Assessing impacts of climate change on vulnerable species</h2>